turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 });
 ```

-As in other test runners—like Minitest in Ruby—`assert` takes a second argument that allows you to provide a custom error message.
+As in other test runners—like Minitest in Ruby — `assert` takes a second argument that allows you to provide a custom error message.
 If you don't like the error message, you have no one but yourself to blame.

 If we run the test, we'll see that it fails.
 Our error message should look something like the following.